m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 the file `led.c` available from the folder Lab1.

 Verify, upload and save the sketch to the Arduino MKR WiFi 1010 board.
 If everything goes well, you must see a yellow LED blinking on the board.
+You are done for the arduino setup as you verified you can compile and upload an exectable on the board.

 ## MQTT Client Setup